queenkjuul/jekyll-98/README.md

   - `layout: post` - you probably want to leave this
   - `date: YYYY-MM-DD HH:MM:SS +/-0000` - time zone offset at end.
 Only for internal use, actual formatted date shown to users is formatted per `jekyll-98.date_format` in `_config.yml`
 - Optional
   - `categories: string1 string2 ...` - space-separated list of post categories.
-Posts can be browsed by category with links on the homepage
+Posts can be browsed by category with links on the homepage.
+Uses [jekyll-category-pages](https://github.com/field-theory/jekyll-category-pages).
   - `icon: icon_string` - `icon_string` is the filename of any icon in the jekyll-98 `assets/icons` folder, minus the extension (so omit `.png`).
 Optional.
 Unfortunately for now, can't be automatically set by category.
-Will appear in any post list (homepage, /posts, /categories)
+Will appear in any post list.
   - `excerpt: string` - excerpt to be shown in post lists if excerpts is enabled in `_config.yml`.
 If not defined, jekyll will use the first paragraph of your post.

 ## Configuration